 I tried explaining it to my psychologist, but he just shook his head and sent me to a psychiatrist.
 The bevy of pills that man wanted to dose me with was ridiculous.
 As he was listing all the issues I have to my mother, I couldn’t help but sing it Greased Lighting style why this girl is automatic, systematic, hydromatic, why she’s Schizophrenic.

 Right.
 I was the one who was schizophrenic.
 It wasn’t my fault he wasn’t able to see what I could.
 If a physicist proved that multiple dimensions surround us, I doubt he would be locked away and told he was crazy.
 But alas, I am no genius who can do insane math problems in my head, so I must be the crazy one.
 My last journey was enough to prove that I wasn’t crazy.

-I met a man with a scar that ran from his left temple across his face to his right side of his chin.
+I met a man with a scar that ran from his left temple across his face to the right side of his chin.
 My mother would have run from him.
 I couldn’t help but approach him and wonder why he was staring at the wall so intently.
 His weak smile made my heart pause for a moment.
-He couldn’t grab a hold of the flaking wall, and his spirit faded with each motion he made.
+He couldn’t grab hold of the flaking wall, and his spirit faded with each move he made.
 Help me, he mouthed, and I nodded.

 “What’s your name?”
 My voice sounded almost musical in this dimension.

 “Francis Grace.”
 It wasn’t hard to see that speaking caused such great pain to the man.
 “Can you bring it to my mother?”

 “Where does she live?”
 I wasn’t going to ask him what it was.
 There was no need.
 Once I woke up, I knew that I had to escape from this prison and find that wall.